mkristian/jar-dependencies/example/Readme.md

 (assume all commands will be executed via jruby !)

+    bundle install
+    lock_jars
+	rake
-    rake setup jar
+	rake package

-	gem build example.gemspec
+* bundler will lock down the gem dependencies and generates the *_jars.rb file
+* lock\_jars does create JArs.lock file the version lock down of the jar dependencies. see ```lock_jars --help``` for more options.
+* the default rake task compile the java files and runs the specs after it

-this will install the jar dependencies, compile the java files and build the jar of the gem, generates *_jars.rb file which requires all the dependent jars and build the gem.
+* the rake task compiles the java files and builds the jar of the gem and packs everything into a gem

-now install the gem
+now install the gem and look at the installed content

-	gem install -l example-2.gem
+    gem install -l pkg/example-2-java.gem
+    gem content example

-during installation the dependent jars get vendored (not the jar extension which is part of the gem itself).
+during installation the dependent jars get vendored (not the jar extension which is already part of the packed gem itself).

 to run the spec do (after ```bundle install```)

-    bundle exec rake spec
+    bundle exec rake

 or

+	bundle exec rake compile
     bundle exec rspec spec/*spec.rb